Two boys wearing lab coats and goggles are working on a piece of meat

 As the students’ math skills evolve, they expand their thinking from hands-on exercises to abstract reasoning.
 They learn to use concrete, verbal, and symbolic models to solve problems.
 Real-life data and scenarios provide the opportunity for our learners to analyze, design strategies, estimate, and calculate.
 In keeping with our cross-curricular approach to learning, math themes are integrated into other areas of study.
 The analytical and creative skills developed in our math program foster methods that can be applied to all types of learning.

 Grades 6-8: The Math Department at St. Raphael School provides a rigorous program designed to meet a student at his or her individual level.
-Saxon Math continues in grades 6-8, where the spiral formatting allows for a deeper understanding of content and facilitates logical reasoning and problem solving.
+Saxon Math continues in grades 6-8, where the spiral formatting allows for a deeper understanding of content and facilitates logical reasoning and problem-solving.
 Algebra 1, Geometry, and Algebra 2 are offered for those students capable of working at a more advanced level.
 Small-group instruction is employed across grade levels.

-Religion
+• Religion

 Grades K-8: Our Catholic faith permeates every aspect of who we are at St. Raphael School.
-The study of religion is a way of life and is the starting point in all that we do.
+The study of religion is a way of life and is the starting point of all we do.
 At St. Raphael School, the entire student body begins each day in church for Morning Prayer, which sets the tone for how we go forth into our day.
 Formal religion classes are taught at each grade level and are guided by the religion standards set forth by the Archdiocese of Washington.
-We also teach the Catholic faith through service, weekly Mass, daily prayer, and the discussion of morals and values across the curriculum.
+We also teach the Catholic faith through service, weekly Mass, daily prayer, as well as the discussion of morals and values across the curriculum.
 As illustrated by our motto, Fides et Ratio (Faith and Reason), our Catholic faith is alive at St. Raphael School.

-Science
+• Science

-6-8: As students transition into middle school, the concepts learned in early grades are built upon and expanded.
+Grades 6-8: As students transition into middle school, the concepts learned in early grades are built upon and expanded.
 Students are prepared for high school through vigorous coursework in life, physical, and earth sciences.
 Lab experience remains a vital part of learning science at St. Raphael School.
-Students explore the cell through the lens of a microscope and then whole body systems by dissecting both a frog and a squid.
+Students explore the cell through the lens of a microscope and then whole body systems by dissecting both a frog and a cow's eye.
 Earth concepts are explored through computer activities, but also by identifying minerals in sand from across the world.
 Physical sciences are most naturally adapted to the lab.
 Identifying physical and chemical changes, building atoms, and exploring Newton's law of motion help students solidify concepts learned from the book.
 Students continue learning through trial and error, but they also use the scientific process to design their own labs, analyze results, and make conclusions.
-Middle-school students participate in a judged science fair, and all students participate in an end-of-year engineering project.
+Middle-school students participate in a judged science fair, and all students participate in an end-of-year STEM project.

-Social Studies
+• Social Studies

 Grades K-5: The mission of social studies in grades kindergarten through fifth is to provide experiences that develop in students the knowledge, concepts, strategies, and skills needed to promote citizenship in a diverse world.
 Good social studies instruction is meaningful, engaging, and challenging.

 Social studies concepts are woven throughout our curriculum.
 Lessons actively engage students in the content of social studies by interacting with a variety of resources and then demonstrating what they have learned through various performance-based and traditional assessments.
-This approach has an internal support structure for students with different types of learning styles and provides natural opportunities for differentiated instruction.

 Grades 6-8: Middle-school social studies is an integration of the social sciences that explain human relationships within society and the world around us.
 Students are encouraged to develop the skills necessary to become informed citizens of our world.
 The following disciplines are included in social studies classes:

-• Geography—understanding the world around us, including the five themes of geography
+Geography—understanding the world around us, including the five themes of geography

-• Civics—the role students play as citizens in a democratic society
+Civics—the role students play as citizens in a democratic society

-• Government and law—understanding our democratic republic and the Charters of Freedom, including the Constitution
+Government and law—understanding our democratic republic and the Charters of Freedom, including the Constitution

-• History—understanding past events and their impact on the world today
+History—understanding past events and their impact on the world today

-• Economics—understanding the different types of economies and the transfer and consumption of material goods
+Economics—understanding the different types of economies and the transfer and consumption of material goods

-• Religion—a reflection on our Catholic faith and other faiths in the world to gain a deeper appreciation of all cultures
+Religion—a reflection on our Catholic faith and other faiths in the world to gain a deeper appreciation of all cultures

 In sixth grade, we study ancient civilizations, the Middle Ages, Renaissance, Enlightenment, early North and South American civilizations, and settlement of the Americas by European countries.